-Landing pages can serve different purposes – and they are all crucial to streamlining your sales funnels and generating revenue for your business.
+Landing pages can serve different purposes – they are crucial to streamlining your sales funnels and generating revenue for your business.

 A 27-point landing page checklist